jeromezero/panic/drafts/07/07-panic.md

 out as laughter.
 He doesn't laugh, but it comes out that way.

 He dreams of the open road.
 He dreams of the ground beneath his feet.
 He dreams of running.
-Of feeling the spongey grass-covered earth of the open plains beneath his feet as his strides stretch out longer and longer.
+Of feeling the spongy grass-covered earth of the open plains beneath his feet as his strides stretch out longer and longer.
 He covers great expanses of land as he flies through the night.
 He is naked in his dreams.
 He chases the setting sun.
 He is sure that he might catch it,